hyperledger.fabricx.orderer¶

 k8s/ping¶

-Check the orderer Kubernetes Service ports
+Check that the orderer Kubernetes services are reachable

 vars: